A block table with a table top epoxy flood coat

 Both epoxy types complement each other

-The most common way to make use of deep pour epoxy is to apply it as needed to a project first, filling in voids or casting molds, etc. Many people then choose to apply a topcoat of table top epoxy to any flat surfaces that are likely to experience a lot of wear over time.
+The most common way to make use of deep pour epoxy is to apply it as needed to a project first, filling in voids or casting molds, etc. Many people then choose to apply a topcoat of table top epoxy to any flat surfaces that are likely to experience regular or rough use over time.

-At UltraClear Epoxy, we pride ourselves more than anything on providing a good customer service relationship and reliable high quality products.
+At UltraClear Epoxy, we pride ourselves on providing comprehensive customer support and reliable premium-grade resin products.

-You can even text chat directly online with one of our epoxy experts by clicking the help button at the bottom right of your screen.
+During business hours, you can also text chat online with one of our resin specialists by clicking the Help button at the bottom right of your screen.

 Epoxy basics